mrdemonbkgit/gomoku-game-2/README.md

 - Switching modes resets the game to keep state consistent.

 #### Difficulty Levels
-- `Easy`: chooses a random empty cell.
+- `Easy`: blocks instant wins and chooses from the strongest nearby options to stay competitive.
-- `Medium`: prioritises immediate wins, blocks opponent threats, seeks advantageous patterns, and falls back to strategic points or random placement.
+- `Medium`: layers the easy heuristics with board scoring and checks likely opponent replies before committing to a move.
-- `Hard`: currently reuses the random selection logic (placeholder for future advanced heuristics).
+- `Hard`: runs a minimax search with alpha-beta pruning over top candidates for a tournament-grade challenge.

 ## Move History and Undo Flow
 - Moves are stored in `moveHistory` up to `MAX_HISTORY` entries (see `config.js`).